weeeBox/mobile-system-design/exercises/file-downloader-library.md

 ![Download Job Diagram](/images/exercise-file-downloader-library-job-diagram.svg)

-> **Candidate**: "Each download worker reads a stream of bytes from the Network Client and stores them in the File Store."

 > **Interviewer**: "Why do you need Init and Complete/Fail operations in the File Store?"
 > **Candidate**: "This gives you an ability to pre-allocate disk space before downloading a file and perform post-processing/cleanup after a complete download."